Annual Holdings Turnover - Explained

-Annual Holdings Turnover
+What are Annual Holdings Turnover?

 Annual holdings turnover refers to the percentage rate at which an exchange-traded fund or mutual fund replaces its holdings on investment every year.
 Turnover involves comparing assets under management to the security holdings outflow or inflow.
 Annual holdings turnover figures are important when it comes to determining the activeness of the fund changes underlying position when in its holdings.
 A turnover rate with a high figure is an indication the fund is actively managed.
 Those with a low figure indicate that the funds are passive hence a low turnover rate.

 Some index funds adopt a strategy known as buy-and-hold.
 A good example of the fund that applies this strategy is the Fidelity Spartan 500 Index Fund.
 This system ensures that funds own positions in equity provided that they continue to be components of the benchmark.
 The funds usually maintain a positive and perfect correlation to the index, turning the portfolios turnover rate to 5%.
 What happens is that there is usually limiting trading activity to purchasing securities inflows.
 Also, the infrequently selling issues are eliminated from the index.
 So, most of the time, 60% indices outpaces the managed funds.
 It is worth noting that a high turnover rate has never been a fund quality or performance indicator.